Serving Our Community Since 2000

 Dental anxiety can be paralyzing to a patient.
 About 50% of the population experiences dental anxiety at some point.
 For these people, going to the dentist feels like a task they can't bear.
-As a providing practice, we understand and will do everything we can to help combat that fear, including offering sedation dentistry to our patients.
+As a providing practice, Progressive Periodontics, Implants and Laser Therapy understands and will do everything we can to help combat that fear, including offering sedation dentistry to our patients.

 From the minute you walk in the door, our staff will help ensure you feel comfortable.
 We'll walk you through your visit and see to it that all of your questions are answered.
 When it comes time for your treatment, your mind will be at ease knowing we offer multiple sedation dentistry options that can help.